Mary O'Toole: Career

-O'Toole was appointed Judge of the Municipal Court of Washington, D.C. by President Warren G. Harding in 1921.
+O'Toole was appointed Judge of the Municipal Court of Washington, D.C. by President Warren G. Harding in 1921 and confirmed by the Senate.
 At the time of her appointment, there were only three woman judges in the United States.
 In August 1921, she was the first judge in the District of Columbia to perform a marriage ceremony.

 In 1924, she was a delegate at a meeting of the American Bar Association, held in London.
 She was re-appointed to the Municipal Court by President Coolidge in 1925.

 O'Toole was a member of the board of trustees of the Washington College of Law, and held the position of Acting Dean of the College while Dean Grace Hays Riley attended the American Legion Convention in Paris in September 1927.

 In January 1928, E. E. Dudding, national president of the Prisoner's Aid Society, wrote to the Department of Justice nominating O'Toole to fill the vacancy on the bench of the District of Columbia Supreme Court caused by the resignation of Judge Adolph Hoehling, stating, "There is no better lawyer in Washington or anywhere else.
 She knows the law.
 She is judicial.
 She would make one of the best judges to be found and would, I think, raise public opinion of Federal courts".

 O'Toole was reappointed to the Municipal Court by President Hoover in 1929.

 In 1930, O'Toole was named one of the 50 women who had done the most for Washington by The Washington Post.
 Referring to O'Toole as a "pioneering woman member of the bench" and "a fixture in Washington's judiciary system", The Washington Post in 1934 reported on how, prior to her initial appointment, "the very mention of her name as a prospective member of the bench made usually dignified men pace the floor and use undignified language".

 In 1931, she was elected to the executive committee of the National Association of Women Lawyers, which her colleague Dr Ellen Spencer Mussey had helped found in 1919.
 She spoke at the Thirty-Seventh Annual Meeting of the National Association of Women Lawyers on 5 August 1936.

 O'Toole was also a member of the Phi Delta Delta Women's Legal Fraternity and the District of Columbia Women's Bar Association.